All Episodes

 So the speech itself would not meet any definition as a criminal matter of incitement.

-And then he went on to pretty much explain the same thing on the 25th Amendment.
+Oh, and then he went on to pretty much explain the same thing on the 25th Amendment.

-And, you know, again, not a guy that really loves Donald Trump, and in real time on January 6th was extremely critical of the speech that was taking place in Washington.
+And in real time, on January 6th, he was extremely critical of the speech that was taking place in Washington.

-We have we have we're getting some outline of what a Biden agenda is going to be.
+We're getting some outline of what a Biden agenda is going to be.

-And politico charted his course with the Democratic Congress.
+And Politico charted his course with the Democratic Congress.

 It looks like immigration overhaul is going to be ahead of the minimum wage.

-Biden said that he hopes the Congress will raise the odds of prompt action, increasing minimum wage to 15 bucks an hour, but then he said he would want to introduce an immigration bill immediately.
+Biden said that he hopes the Congress will raise the odds of prompt action, increasing minimum wage to 15 bucks an hour.

 What that exactly is going to look like, I don't know.